Nina Yankowitz: Criss~Crossing The Divine

 Criss~Crossing The Divine is a virtual sanctuary that addresses the ever-expanding religious intolerance fueling ISIS and global wars.
 Visitors play the team's interactive games while robotic mannequins, representing devotees from each faith, perform a quintessential gesture like actors onstage communicating in her video projecting on a wall.
 People use interactive wands to curate topics and assign more or less importance to each topic they select while the team's software parses and integrates all the more or less importance assignments the person makes.
 This process ultimately determines which three hundred color-coded scriptures will appear.
 The participant is often surprised by what they find after visiting a website to learn from which religions their color-coded scripture results were sourced.
 Playing the games developed with the global team, acknowledges that as the world turns, our personal perspectives change and accordingly what we search to find within the scriptures shifts.
 This insures this kind of search can never settle into a permanent groove.
 The goal is to ask new questions that yield new perspectives from individual quests, ad infinitum and with no amen.
 It is an updated version of "CROSSINGS"—An interactive installation with games developed with her team during 2007-08.
 It premiered at the Thessaloniki Biennale in Greece 2009.
 She conceived and designed the art project as "House of Worships Not Warships" in 2000.

-Nina Yankowitz and other original “The Third Woman” team members Martin Rieser, Pia Tikka, Anna Dumitriu, directed original interactive film/game interventions.

-“The Third Woman Interactive performance Film/Game” was directed by Nina Yankowitz, based on filmmakers Pia Tikka and Martin Rieser’s “The Third Woman” movie.

-The Team comprised interactive option texts creators Pia Tikka and Martin Rieser, costume designer Margarita Jahrmann, interactive technologist Rasmus Vuori, data dimensions researcher Mauri Kaipainen, Dance direction collaborator Abby Cassell, Sound artist Dylan Marcus, at the Galapagos Theater Dumbo in Brooklyn N.Y.
-May 2011.
-The film is only one element in the complex interactive event.
-Margarette Jahrmann’s QR code costumes link to Pia Tikka & Martin Rieser “The Third Woman” film clips.
-“The Algorithmics”, consisting of untrained dancers, performed QR code shape patterns and smartphone instructions onstage.
-Ultimately they walked into the audience inviting them to scan their QR code costume text options links to vote on the re-arrangement of movie clips based on characters in the film.
-Audience choices aggregate in real time by Rasmus Vuori computing majority movie option votes and the new version of audience directed “The Third Woman” movie plays on a large video screen at the end of the event.